SAP-samples/teched2023-AD261/exercises/ex2/README.md

-# Exercise 2 - Export Content using SAP Content Agent Service
+# Exercise 2 - Export Content Using SAP Content Agent Service

 Use the *SAP Content Agent* service to select the required content types from different SAP BTP applications.
 Choose the `SAP Cloud Transport Management` export mode to create a transport request to SAP Cloud Transport Management.